 Note 9 includes the details of a director's loan.
 Note 7(b) and 7(c) includes the details of the acquisition of mineral property interests from a private entity wholly-owned by one of the directors of the Company.

-During the year ended March 31, 2022 and 2021, the Company's President, Chief Executive Officerand Director; and Corporate Secretary provided services to the Company under a service agreement with Hunter Dickinson Services Inc. (note 11(b)).
+During the six months ended September 31, 2022 and 2021, the Company's President, Chief Executive Officer and Director and Corporate Secretary provided services to the Company under a service agreement with Hunter Dickinson Services Inc. (note 11(b)).